|Nutritional Guidelines (per serving)|

 My local butcher's Spanish-made merguez blend contains glucose powder, which gives the sausage a notably sweet essence.
 This recipe does not include glucose powder, so feel free to add the optional sugar if you would like a sweet contrast in your own merguez spice mix.

 Once the spices are combined, store the mixture in an airtight glass or plastic container for up to six months.
-Use it when following the Merguez Sausage Recipe, or try it as the seasoning for lamb or beef meatballs.
+Use it when following our Merguez sausage recipe, or try it as the seasoning for lamb or beef meatballs.

 - 1/4 cup sweet paprika